martynbiz/advanced-bootstrap-blocks/readme.txt

 The following Bootstrap components are currently available:

-* Container - fixed-width or fluid, with background image settings
+* Container (fixed-width or fluid, with background image settings)
 * Row
 * Column
-* Button
+* Button + Button Group (with role and aria-label)

 == Frequently Asked Questions ==

 ### Does this plugin add Bootstrap styles or scripts to my theme?

-No. Bootstrap 4 styles have been included in the Gutenberg editor but need to be added to your theme for these blocks to appear correctly on your public-facing website.
+This plugin will not add styles or scripts to your website.
+Necessary Bootstrap 4 will be available in the editor but need to be added to your theme for these blocks to appear correctly on your public-facing website.

+Not sure where to start?
 This plugin is developed, tested, and is intended to be used with [Understrap](https://understrap.com/).

 ### This plugin is giving me trouble.
 Can you help?